Richard Keene

 Richard Keene (15 May 1825 – December 1894) was an early Derbyshire photographer.
 He was a founding member of The Derby Photographic Society in 1884 and the Photographic Convention of the United Kingdom in 1886 as well as being an early member of The Linked Ring.

 Biography

 Life

 Keene was the son of Richard Keene and Priscilla Kimpton, born in London on 15 May 1825.
 At the age of three, Keene moved with his family to Derby when his father became the manager of Frost's Silk Mill.
 He was educated at Thomas Swanwick's Academy and then at Matthew Spencer's Academy in Derby before becoming an apprentice to Thomas Richardson & Sons, printers in Ashbourne, Derbyshire.
 He subsequently went to work in their London offices before working for Simpkin Marshall & Co publishers and booksellers.
-He married Mary Barrow in 1851 and had eight children in total, five sons and 3 daughters, living in Radbourne Street, Derby.
+He married Mary Barrow in 1851 and had eight children in total, five sons (including the watercolourist Alfred John Keene) and 3 daughters, living in Radbourne Street, Derby.
 He died at his home in Derby in December 1894.